 “Viral marketing has generated a lot of excitement recently, in part because it seems like the ultimate free lunch: Pick some small number of people to seed your idea, product, or message; get it to go viral; and then watch while it spreads effortlessly to reach millions.
 Unfortunately, for every high-profile example of a successful viral product—FlashMobs, the Star Wars Kid, or JibJab’s 2004 election spoof—there are many more attempts that fail.
 Reliably designing messages to exhibit viral properties is extremely difficult, it turns out, as is predicting which particular individuals will be responsible for spreading them.”

-Normally, I have issues with ivory tower analysts, but based on my own experience, I can vouch that Watts & Peretti are absolutely right: It is the rare beast that goes viral on its own.
-In most cases, consumers need to be informed with traditional press and/or advertising.
+Normally, I have issues with ivory tower analysts, but based on my own professional experience, I can vouch that Watts & Peretti are absolutely right: It is the rare beast that goes viral on its own.
+In most cases, brands must also inform consumers using PR and/or advertising.
 The “viral” part is what happens when word spreads farther and wider than the traditional media on its own.

-Here’s an example of a small viral campaign I worked on at Metacafe: “The Robotic Beer Launching Refrigerator”…
+Here’s an example of a small viral campaign I worked on: “The Robotic Beer Launching Refrigerator”…

-- Enter the Fridge: In February 2007, John Cornwell, a recent Duke University grad who invents crazy contraptions, uploaded a video about his Robotic Beer Launching Refrigerator video to Metacafe.
+- Enter the Fridge: In February 2007, John Cornwell, a recent Duke University grad who invents crazy contraptions, uploaded a video about his Robotic Beer Launching Refrigerator video to Metacafe, where I was consulting.
 The fridge, which cost Cornwell $600, can pitch a can of beer on target across a room.
 Clearly an amateur production, the video features Miller Lite and Cornwell watching a Duke basketball game — all in time for March Madness, which is sponsored by rival Bud Light.

 - The Media Gets Involved: On March 6, the Duke Chronicle posted a story about the video online.
 I added a comment that the video had earned over $3000 so far at Metacafe.
 The fact that the video made money made it more “newsworthy” and helped get it on Syndicated College News and Digg’s coveted homepage.
 (I and other Metacafe employees also helped with the Digging.)
 AP then posted a story about the Beer Launcher on March 7.
 On the Web alone, over 50 sites linked to the video, which boosted its search engine attractiveness.